oVirt/ovirt-site/source/sdk/python-sdk.html.md

 # Python-sdk

-oVirt Python-SDK is auto-generated software development kit for the oVirt engine api.
+The oVirt Python-SDK is an automatically generated software development kit for the oVirt engine API.
+This software development kit allows you to develop Python-based applications for automating a variety of complex administrative tasks in oVirt.

 __TOC__